NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 In fact, they must consider those Guidelines in formulating their sentence.
 So, that will be the end of your case.
 You'll be sentenced.
 You'll end up getting out on supervised release, and then ultimately, once you finish everything, you'll be done with your federal case.

-Another route if you don't enter into a plea agreement with the government, would obviously be to go to trial.
-Twelve jurors would have to find you either guilty or innocent, or it will be a hung jury where all of the jurors can't agree, in which case the government would have an opportunity to re-try you if they chose to do so.
+Another route, if you don't enter into a plea agreement with the government, would obviously be to go to trial.
+Twelve jurors would have to find you either guilty or innocent, or it would be a hung jury where all of the jurors can't agree, in which case the government would have an opportunity to re-try you if they chose to do so.

 Evidence would be put on the government because they would have the burden and would go first.
 Your defense attorney would certainly get to cross-examine all of the witnesses in the federal criminal trial, and then when the government's case is done, the defense has a chance, if they wish, they don't have to, to put on a case — call in witnesses.